Maritime and Marine Training Courses Online Simulation

 • Describe what hydrogen is and its key properties

-• Describe the key properties of liquid hydrogen
+• Explain the key benefits of using hydrogen as a fuel

-• Identify the hazards and risks associated with liquid hydrogen
+• Identify the hazards and risks associated with hydrogen

 Learning Objectives